 - Travel insurance

 Many people find this to be an unnecessary expense but it is always better to be safe than sorry.
 Emergencies are just that; always unexpected.
 You never see them coming; they come without warning.
 Even if you have traveled a million times before and have never run into any kind of trouble, it is just prudent to have insurance.
 Most travel insurance providers today can tailor a travel insurance package to suit your needs and priorities.
 The main things covered are the evacuation, medical, trip cancellation and interruption, flight insurance, and baggage.
 You can have other policies to supplement these depending on your needs.
 It can be very affordable if you find a good travel insurance provider.

 - A travel agency can make things much easier for you

-It might be a good idea to use a travel agency as they can give you some amazing deals on your travel insurance, air ticket, accommodation and even transport while in Spain.
+It might be a good idea to use a travel agency in the Philippines as they can give you some amazing deals on your travel insurance, air ticket, accommodation and even transport while in Spain.
 They can give you all this and more in one package.
 And the best thing is that all your tours will be organized for you.
 This might cost a bit more, but it will be worth it because of the peace of mind you get to enjoy knowing that everything is well taken care of.
 All you have to do is show up at the airport on the d-day with all your documents and enjoy your trip.